ELIXIR-IIB-training/EMBOpopgen2017/WiFi-SSHinstruction.md

 ssh yourusername@elixir.recas.ba.infn.it

-Use uername and password have been given to you at the reception
+Username and password were given to you at the reception

  #### thanks to Giacinto Donvito, Stefano Nicotri, Mario Aversano, Claudia Rallo